sense-i-co/docs/README.md

 **Note 1**: If not already installed, first ensure that Docker ([https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)) is set up and running on your system before running the above command.

-**Note 2**: You must create/obtain an .env file in the root directory of this repository with the following sensitive values:
+**Note 2**: You must first create an .env file in the root directory of this repository with the following sensitive values:

 ```
 APPLICATION_ID=YOUR_APP_ID